An Independent Voice

 - Supporting efforts to help safeguard the local breeding population of Kittiwakes and their environment.

-- Helping to showcase local educational projects that feature local wildlife and their habitats.
+- Helping to support local educational projects that feature local wildlife and their habitats.

 - Celebrating the unique status of the Tyne Kittiwakes;

-The City of Newcastle upon Tyne and the adjacent town of Gateshead boasts a rich Wildlife Haven along the River Tyne.
+The City of Newcastle upon Tyne and the adjacent town of Gateshead boasts a rich wildlife haven along the river tyne.
 This is popular with birds all year round.
-Watch out for Cormorants swimming in the River Tyne or enjoying some shore leave on the rocks nearby drying out their wings.
+Watch out for Cormorants swimming in the river or enjoying some shore leave on the rocks nearby drying out their wings.
 Look for waders such as Redshanks and Curlews feeding on the tidal mud banks.
-Accept the challenge of identifying which species of Gulls are present and try not to miss the migrants that have travelled from far away countries to share the bounties of the River Tyne.
+Accept the challenge of identifying which species of Gulls are present and try not to miss the migrant birds that have travelled from far away countries to share the bounties of the big river.

 The cast of Gulls includes; Black-headed Gulls, Common Gulls, Herring Gulls and the largest of all often some Great Black-backed Gulls.
 In the spring/summer months two more species can be seen daily.
 These are the Lesser Black-backed Gull and the Kittiwake.
 Kittiwakes are very much coastal Gulls, and to find one inland, is very rare.
 They spend their lives out at sea.
 Pairs regularly breed along our coast on steep cliff edges.
 The Farne Islands in North Northumberland hosts substantial colonies of nesting sea birds and is well worth a visit if you ever have the opportunity.